 - Pulsating - Pulsating can be caused by a loose part.
 Go through our pulsating noise guide for more information.

 - Loud Noise - A loud noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
-Check out our loud noise guide for additional information.
+Look at our loud noise guide for additional information.

-- Humming - Humming can arise from fan motor issues or a busted relay switch.
+- Humming - Humming can be related to fan motor issues or a busted relay switch.
 Read through our humming noise guide for more information.